 Over the past year, inflation has become a growing concern.
-Inflation issues have largely resulted from a culmination of labor and supply trends brought on by the COVID-19 pandemic, and they are clearly reflected within the country’s rising Consumer Price Index (CPI).
-According to the latest data from the Bureau of Labor Statistics (BLS), the CPI for all urban consumers surged by 7% in 2021—representing the largest increase over a 12-month period since 1982.
+Inflation issues have largely resulted from a culmination of labor and supply trends brought on by the COVID-19 pandemic.
+Additionally, they are clearly reflected within the country’s rising Consumer Price Index (CPI).
+According to the latest data from the Bureau of Labor Statistics (BLS), the CPI for all urban consumers surged by 7% in 2021.
+This represents the largest increase over a 12-month period since 1982.

-Inflation issues could create a number of challenges in the commercial insurance market, affecting both insurers and their policyholders.
-With this in mind, it’s crucial for insureds to have a clear understanding of inflation and take steps to ensure adequate coverage during these difficult market conditions.
+Inflation issues could create a number of challenges in the commercial insurance market.
+This will affect both insurers and their policyholders.
+With this in mind, it’s crucial for insureds to have a clear understanding of inflation.
+Plus, they should take steps to ensure adequate coverage during these difficult market conditions.

-Review the following article to learn more about the primary reasons for current inflation issues, how these issues affect the commercial insurance market and what policyholders can do to mitigate related coverage concerns.
+Review the following article to learn more about the primary reasons for current inflation issues.
+Learn how these issues affect the commercial insurance market and what policyholders can do to mitigate related coverage concerns.

 Key Causes of Inflation